Ved-Mitra/Snake-game/README.md

 ## Installation
 Install Python IDE in your system (like Pycharm or VScode)(Python 3)

-### Prerequisites
-List any software, tools, or dependencies that are needed to run the project.

 ### Steps to Install
 1. Clone the repository:
    ```bash